senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 ### Axis Pan/Zoom Navigation

 The `panzoom` interaction enables users to navigate one or more axes in a Cartesian chart by zooming in/out and panning.
 This is particularly useful for series with large numbers of data points, since zooming enables users to see details and to interact more easily with individual data points.

-You can get a toggle button from the interaction by using `getModeToggleButton` method and put it any where.
-It will be destroyed along with the destruction of the interaction.
+You can get a toggle button from the interaction by using the `getModeToggleButton` method and place it anywhere.
+It will then be destroyed along with the destruction of the interaction.

 On devices that support multi-touch events, a two-touch pinch gesture performs a zoom and a single-touch drag performs a pan.
 This interaction must be bound to one or more axes.
-Parameters for the pan/zoom actions can be configured individually for each axis.
+Parameters for the pan/zoom actions can be configured individually for each axis, as shown in the following sample code:

     interactions: [
         {